geosoft-as/jsonwelllogformat/Excel/README.md

 ## Installation

-Installing the JSON macros and adding the function to the Excel ribbon can be done by the following simple procedure:
+Installing the JSON macro and adding the function to the Excel ribbon can be done by the following simple procedure:

 1. Save [JsonConverter.bas](JsonConverter.bas) and [JsonWellLogFormatReader.bas](JsonWellLogFormatReader.bas) to local disk